Beasley015/Beasley2021BayesianPriors/README.txt

 Beasley 2021

-Manuscript currently submitted for review in Ecology
+Manuscript currently submitted for review in Ecological Applications

 Data: Contains raw mammalian capture data collected throughout Vermont, USA, in summer 2019.
 Also contains vegetation data collected during the same period, a KML file of